rhasson/node-levenshtein-automata/README.md

 ```

 ###Instantiating the module:
-There are four possible arguments that could be passed into the constructor as defaults.
+There are several possible arguments that could be passed into the constructor as defaults.
-- algorithm: standard, transposition, or merge_and_split
+1. algorithm: standard, transposition, or merge_and_split
-- distance: a numberical value as default for maximum edit distance
+2. distance: a numberical value as default for maximum edit distance
-- sort:
-  * sort_matches: true/false of whether to sort.
+3. sort_matches: true/false of whether to sort.
 Sorting is done first according to the transduced terms' Levenshtein distances from the query term, then lexicographically, in a case insensitive manner
-  * include_distance: true/false of whether to include the levenshtein distance with the result
+4. include_distance: true/false of whether to include the levenshtein distance with the result
-  * case_insensitive: true/false of whether to sort in a case insensitive manner
+5. case_insensitive: true/false of whether to sort in a case insensitive manner
-- store: currently only supporting memory but in the future will support leveldb and redis
+6. store: currently only supporting memory but in the future will support leveldb and redis

 ```javascript
 var lev = require('node-levenshtein-automata');